- UCAS course code

 - Benefit from facilities across two campuses, The University of Manchester and Manchester Metropolitan University, as you study at the innovative collaboration between the two - Manchester School of Architecture (MSA).

-- The course offers exemption from Part 1 of the Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) professional qualifications.
+- The course offers Royal Institute of British Architects (RIBA) professional qualification.

 - Join the Manchester Student Society of Architecture (MSSA) - the UK's largest Architecture student society.